fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 #### Using Bosses

 All bosses are memorable, with personalities and goals of their own.
 To that end, taking a boss down should always be a big deal, and probably shouldn’t happen every session.
-You can let the PCs <em>fight</em> a boss frequently, but be careful with your bosses—don’t be afraid to concede.
+You can let the PCs _fight_ a boss frequently, but be careful with your bosses—don’t be afraid to concede.
 They’re not as disposable as other kinds of enemies are, so it’s a viable tactic to concede, so the boss can threaten the PCs later.
 But don’t rob the PCs of their victory, either.
-When the PCs <em>do</em> defeat a boss, make it a big deal, and reward them accordingly.
+When the PCs _do_ defeat a boss, make it a big deal, and reward them accordingly.

 Most fights with a boss contain only one, though you could have two or even three in a really climactic encounter.
 That should be the exception rather than the rule, though, and it’s often useful to call out which boss is a bigger deal than the others.
 In an encounter, use your boss’s personality to inform how she behaves.
 An aggressive, combative boss will get right up in the PCs’ faces, while a cautious, politically oriented boss will hide behind minions.